 - PLACE OF EMPLOYMENT

-- Any area under the control of a public or private employer which employees are required to pass through during the course of employment, including, but not limited to: entrances and exits to the place of employment, including a minimum distance of a fifty-foot radius beyond the entrance or exit; work areas; rest rooms; conference and class rooms, break rooms and cafeterias; and other common areas.
+- Any area under the control of a public or private employer which employees are required to pass through during the course of employment, including, but not limited to, entrances and exits to the place of employment, including a minimum distance of a fifty-foot radius beyond the entrance or exit; work areas; restrooms; conference rooms and classrooms, break rooms and cafeterias; and other common areas.
 A private residence or home-based business, unless used to provide child or adult care or other similar health care services on the premises, is not a place of employment.

 - PRIVATE RESIDENCE

-- A single- or multiple-family dwelling unit as defined in Chapter 250, Land Use and Zoning, of the County Code.
+- A single- or multiple-family dwelling unit as defined in Chapter 350, Unified Development Code, of the County Code.

 - PUBLIC FACILITY or PUBLIC PLACE